Mujhe Jeene Do (1963 film): Soundtrack

 The music of Jaidev, coupled with lyrics by Sahir Ludhianvi, add to the tragic nature of the film.
 Also standing out is the cheerful song Nadi Naare sung by Asha Bhosle, noted for perfect rendition of the high-pitched song.

+Reception

+The film was a major success, like the earlier two other big films in the same genre, Ganga Jamuna (1961) and Raj Kapoor's Jis Desh Mein Ganga Behti Hai (1960).
+Sunil Dutt's performance was highly appreciated and found his performance terrific.